babetCode/BioMechRepo/website/content/overview.md

 \end{bmatrix}.
 $$

-3. <b><u>Acceleration Update</u></b>
+#### 3. Acceleration Update

-To keep things simple, we won't predict change to the acceleration or angular velocity and will use
+To keep things simple, we won't predict change here, so we'll use
 $$
 \mathbf a_{k+1} = \mathbf a_k.
 $$